SEG2105-uottawa/SEG2105-Assignment1/README.md

 ## Logistics

-### Seating

-In the early labs, each group will use one computer, although you will need an extra computer when you are doing later labs involving client-server work.

-#### Saving work and accounts

-Your TA will give you any needed help regarding setting up your account.
-Before you leave the lab each day, make sure you have saved, committed and pushed your work.

 #### Using Eclipse

 You will be using Eclipse in this lab.
-[Instructions on how to get started](http://www.site.uottawa.ca/~mgarz042/SEG2105/assignments/Lab1_Getting_Started.html) in the lab.
-An updated version of the instructions will be presented at the beginning of the lab.
+Instruction on how to setup your environment will be presented during the beginning of lab 2.
+Material is available on BS.

 #### Exercises